Is there something udderly wrong with your goat’s bag? You might be looking for a mastitis treatment!

 The symptoms above are for the obvious symptoms of mastitis.
 Did you know that there can be no clinical symptoms of mastitis but they could still have it?
 Mastitis can begin way before you notice the swelling and the fever.

 If you have a doe that has had mastitis in the past or penned with one that has had mastitis, she could be prone to getting it.
 There’s some testing you could do to see if you’ve looked at the signs but still aren’t sure.

 Best Mastitis Treatment

-Another good product I like is Dynamint spray – A peppermint based spray for mastitis.
+Another good product I like is Dynamint cream – A peppermint based spray for mastitis.

 Also, gently milking the doe will help to relieve the pressure in the udder.
 The milk will need to be disposed of properly to help prevent the same infection in other does.

 As far as the babies go, they shouldn’t be drinking infected milk.
 So, most experts will suggest that you remove the babies and bottle feed them.

 As far as meds go, an immune booster serum such as Bovi Sera is really effective in keeping your doe healthy during the process.
 The dose is 10 cc injected under the skin of the neck for two days in a row.